cazena/public/spark-kudu examples/scala-kudu/README.md

 ## Part 0: Kerberos

-This part only applies if you are using kerberos enabled spark & kudu system.
+This part only applies if you are usinag  kerberos enabled spark & kudu system.
 Use `$ kinit user` to gain permission with your ticket granting ticket (TGT).
 You will then be prompted to enter your password.
 Check using `$klist` to see if the TGT is there.

 ---